bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Product Data Registry {#product-data-registry}
 New entries are assigned only for values that have received Expert Review, per {{Section 4.5 of !RFC8126}}.

 There SHALL NOT be two entries in this registry with the same Product Data value.
-Serial Number Look-up Over Bluetooth Instructions field MAY be left empty if the accessory does not support that capability.
+Identifier Look-up Over Bluetooth Instructions field MAY be left empty if the accessory does not support that capability.

 An entry in this registry contains the following fields:

 * Product Data: an 8-byte string representing a unique identifier for a product.
 See [Product Data](#product-data).
 * Disablement Instructions: a string representing the URL where disablement instructions can be retrieved.
-* Serial Number Look-up Over Bluetooth Instructions: a string representing the URL where the text instructions and visual depictions for enabling serial number look-up over Bluetooth LE can be retrieved.
+* Identifier Look-up Over Bluetooth Instructions: a string representing the URL where the text instructions and visual depictions for enabling identifier look-up over Bluetooth LE can be retrieved.
-* Serial Number Look-up: a string representing the URL where the serial number and obfuscated owner information can be retrieved.
+* Identifier Look-up: a string representing the URL where the identifier and obfuscated owner information can be retrieved.

 ### Temporary Registry